undefinedDarkness/undefineddarkness.github.io/src/brain/gui-in-godot.md

 - The editor preview is bloody amazing coming from GTK where every change in the code required, relaunching the application;
 It helps so much with prototyping, You can even preview your entire app from the editor, like so:
 ![editor preview](/assets/images/dump/8f34d78e-c50b-4bd4-9ef3-df80666209a2.webp)
+(Yes, I know glade is a thing but using it to design the UI still feels a bit more clunky than what I have here)
 - The seamlessness between the editor and the scripting was also really nice to see, It made thinking about how things would work rather simple and features easy to implement
 - Godot's well developed & refined node system works amazingly well for designing a user interface, everything can be split up into scenes that can find one another with node paths